reaktivo/zootool/README.markdown

 Testing
 -------

-Tests use vows, be sure to install it globally using
+Tests use vows, coffee script and cake.
+To install all developer dependencies run:

-    npm install vows -g
+    npm install --dev

-To run tests call
+To run tests:

     API_KEY=YOUR_API_KEY npm test